martineastwood/penaltyblog/docs/xt/index.rst

        success_map={"Complete": True, "Incomplete": False, "Goal": True}, ) scored = xt.score(df)

+For many users this is the best default workflow:

+1. Start with a raw provider DataFrame.
+2. Pass explicit column mappings.
+3. Pass ``event_map`` for event labels.
+4. Pass ``success_map`` for success/outcome labels.

+That keeps the transformation visible and reproducible.

 If you call ``score`` with default mapping arguments, it reuses the schema from ``fit`` so you do not need to repeat column mappings.